Fire Service Incident Command Level 4 Acquisition

 Principal Ofﬁcers and Area Managers.

-Delegates will undertake taught input from a qualified tutor with Level 4 command experience, case studies, professional discussions, summative assessment and a practical scenario simulation using role players.
+Delegates will undertake taught input from a qualified tutor with Level Four command experience, case studies, professional discussions, summative assessment and a practical scenario simulation using role players.

 Delegates will produce an online portfolio of evidence of competence against National Occupational Standard EFSM1.

-£3700 plus VAT per delegate place for up to 2 delegates at our Kent centres.
+£1850 plus VAT per delegate place, a minimum of two delegates at our Kent centres.

 Price on application for delivery at your centre.

-(i) less than 7 days from the reserved date, the full cost of the course is due.
+(i) Less than seven days from the reserved date, the full cost of the course is due.

 (ii) between 8 to 14 days prior to the reserved date, 50% of course cost (to cover pre-booked tutor hotels, loss of business payment to sessional tutors, student awarding body registrations and other associated costs).